Alabama vs. New Mexico State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Alabama's games this season have gone over 67.5 points three of nine times.
+- Alabama and its opponents have combined to score more than 67 points in three of nine games this season.

-- New Mexico State's games have gone over 67.5 points in four of nine chances this season.
+- New Mexico State has combined with its opponents to score more than 67 points in four of nine games this season.

-- The combined points per game average of the two teams, 66.1, is 1.4 points fewer than Saturday's over/under.
+- The two teams combine to score 66.1 points per game, 0.9 less than the total in this contest.

 Alabama Stats and Trends

-- Alabama has played nine games, with five wins against the spread.
+- Alabama has five wins against the spread in nine games this year.

-- This season, the Crimson Tide are winless ATS when entering a game as a favorite of 51.5 points or more.
+- The Crimson Tide have yet to cover the spread this season when favored by 51.5 points or more.

-- Alabama's games this year have gone over the point total four times in nine opportunities (44.4%).

-- Alabama is 5-1 against the spread and 6-0 overall in games when it records more than 38.1 points.
+- Alabama is 5-1 against the spread and 6-0 overall this season when the team notches more than 38.1 points.

-- In games that Alabama piles up over 463.0 yards, the team is 4-1 against the spread and 4-1 overall.
+- In games that Alabama picks up more than 463.0 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Crimson Tide have seven giveaways this season, while the Aggies have 15 takeaways .